liorcole/liorcole/README.md

 lior@shopari.com

-Noraverce repo is the shopARI codebase
+Noraverce organization is the shopARI codebase

 <!---
 liorcole/liorcole is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.